Hrithik1/Machine-Learning/README.md

 # Machine Learning
- Machine Learning, Data Science & Depp Learning using Pyhton Libraries used are pandas, numpy, scipy and many more.
+ Machine Learning, Data Science & Deep Learning using Pyhton Libraries used are pandas, numpy, scipy and many more.